pozdeyevlab/gwas-analysis/run-summix/README.md

-# SUMMIX For Custom LDSC-References
+# Run SUMMIX

-## This repository holds the code used to run summix on all gnomAD aligned summary stats.
+## This repository holds the code used to run summix on all gnomAD aligned summary stats, and meta-analyzed mixed ancestry results for generation of custom ldsc results.

 ## Required Inputs:
 * map file of meta data used in `gwasqc`